 Go to the loo just before the op.

 It goes without saying, but don’t drink alcohol before your op.
 I wouldn’t even drink the night before just to be on the safe side.

 Can A Vasectomy Be Reversed?

-Yes a vasectomy can be reversed, although it is a complicated and more expensive procedure which is not always successful.
+Yes, a vasectomy can be reversed, although it is a complicated and more expensive procedure that is not always successful.

 The medical term for a vasectomy reversal is Vasovasostomy (literally connection of the vas to the vas). see: https://en.wikipedia.org/wiki/Vasovasostomy

 According to NHS UK “If a reversal is carried out within 10 years of your vasectomy, the success rate is about 55%.
 This falls to 25% if your reversal is carried out more than 10 years after your vasectomy.”